UofS-Pulse-Binfo/tripal_germplasm_importer/docs/install.rst

   git clone https://github.com/UofS-Pulse-Binfo/tripal_germplasm_importer.git

-Germplasm Cross Importer should be installed by now and the status of our module can be checked in "Home » Administration » Tripal » Modules".
+Germplasm Cross Importer should be installed by now and the status of this module can be checked in "Home » Administration » Tripal » Modules".

 .. image:: install.1.tripal_module_page.png